Building a Skin on Frame Joel White Pulling Boat

 Day 20, varnishing the oars and everything else.
 I ordered the plan for these highly efficient spoon oars from Walt Simmons of Duck Trap woodworking, good site, with lots of info and hard to find products.
 I’ll be finishing the epoxy tips later as it cures.
 After installing the oarpads today the boat is mostly done.

-Day 23, after completeing the dozens of little jobs we finally get to the water, The maiden sail / row was a lonely affair under dark skies, with just two friends and the gulls.
+Day 23, after completing the dozens of little jobs we finally get to the water, The maiden sail / row was a lonely affair under dark skies, with just two friends and the gulls.
 Kathleen went out with me on the first sail, and then I headed out alone.

 With no weight in the boat she easily ghosts along at hull speed.

-Even when hiked out in the gusts I noticed no twisting in the hull which was my greatest fear in adapting the boat to Skin on Frame.
+Even when hiked out in the gusts I noticed no twisting in the hull which was my greatest fear in adapting the boat to skin on frame.
 The spruce spars do a magical job of absorbing the shock to the frame.
-It doesn't track well under oars which according to the prototype owner is the case in his also.
-I'll have plenty of time to learn to row straight in the Sea of Cortez.
+It doesn’t track well under oars which according to the prototype owner is the case in his also.
+I’ll have plenty of time to learn to row straight in the Sea of Cortez.

 See you in March!